Early in my career, I searched for articles online on lessons from the corporate world, hoping to get some survival tips.

 It is after all super hard to work with someone who has different values.
 Say, you believe in tiering customers according to how much they pay the company and potential value.
 However, he or she believes all customers deserve equal time and attention – then, that is a clear conflict in values.

-The tricky thing about aligning values is that sometimes people do not say what they mean or do not even know their own values.
+The tricky thing about aligning values is that sometimes people do not say what they mean; do not even know their own values or keep changing their values.

 To deal with situations like these, we must never believe anything people say or take it at face value.
 Instead, we need to observe their actions and make a judgement based on that.